timofeytkachenko/thompson-sampling-service/README.md

 ## How It Works

-### Thompson Sampling Algorithm
+### Thompson Sampling with Warmup Phase

-Thompson Sampling is a Bayesian approach to the multi-armed bandit problem:
+The service implements Thompson Sampling with an initial warmup phase to ensure fair evaluation:

+1. **Warmup Phase**: Each ad receives a minimum number of impressions (configurable) to build initial statistics
+2. **Thompson Sampling Algorithm**:
-1. Each ad variant is modeled with a Beta distribution (Beta(α, β))
+   - Each ad variant is modeled with a Beta distribution (Beta(α, β))
-2. Initially, all ads start with α=1, β=1 (uniform distribution)
+   - Initially, all ads start with α=1, β=1 (uniform distribution)
-3. When an ad is clicked, its α parameter increments by 1
+   - When an ad is clicked, its α parameter increments by 1
-4. When an ad is not clicked, its β parameter increments by 1
+   - When an ad is not clicked, its β parameter increments by 1
-5. To select an ad, we:
+   - To select an ad, we:
      - Sample a random value from each ad's Beta distribution
      - Select the ad with the highest sampled value
-6. Over time, the distribution for better-performing ads shifts to the right, increasing their selection probability
+3. **Winner Detection**: When an ad's probability of being best exceeds the confidence threshold, it can be declared the winner
+4. **Winner Respect**: If configured, only the winning ad will be served after it's determined

 ### Monte Carlo Simulation